sezziiee/Github-lecture/README.md

 Github lecture

-Hi, this is Jarryd
+Hi, this is Jarryd \n
-Hit, this is Matthew!
+Hi, this is Matthew!